 Ocean acidification system

 The ocean acidification scenarios were simulated using a flow-through system that draws in seawater from Friday Harbor, WA.
 Thus, the total alkalinity mirrors natural fluctuations in the local water.
-Once the water enters the system, it is filtered to 0.2 µm and stripped of CO2 .
-Ambient airstripped of CO2 the low-CO2 seawater.
+Once the water enters the system, it is filtered to 0.2 µm, UV sterilized, and stripped of CO2 through membrane contactors (Membrana) under partial vacuum.
+The water is mixed in large Igloo coolers that hold the replicate 3 L microcosms where the larval C. gigas are kept.
+Ambient air, stripped of CO2 by a CO2 adsorbtion unit (Twin Towers Engineering) is used to aerate the low-CO2 seawater within the coolers.
+This replaces oxygen lost through the degassing process.
+Cooler pH is continuously monitored by a Durafet III pH probe (Honeywell) and pure CO2 (Praxair) is added to the system by a Honeywell UDA2182 pH controller in order to hold the pH at a constant setpoint.